Nordatlanten/barcode-registry/README.md

-# barcode-registry
+# Barcode Regitry

-A webapp for storing and editing product entries through their barcode.
+This will be a dockerized webapp for storing and editing product entries through their barcode.